faizanhussainrabbani/teamtasker_be/README.md

 - Modular design for easy extraction of services

 For more details on the microservices architecture approach, see the [Architecture Documentation](docs/ArchitectureDiagram.md#microservices-readiness).

+## Documentation

+For more detailed documentation, see the following:

+- [API Structure Documentation](docs/APIStructure.md) - Detailed information about API endpoints, request/response formats, and implementation details
+- [Architecture Diagram](docs/ArchitectureDiagram.md) - Overview of the application architecture, including layers, components, and their interactions
+- [Database Schema](docs/DatabaseSchema.md) - Detailed information about the database schema, including tables, columns, relationships, and constraints

 ## Current Status and Future Plans